encryptogroup/MultiCent/ARTIFACT-EVALUATION.md

 Docker (including docker-buildx) and git need to be available on the host system.
 Note that for setting up the container, you have to pick one of the choices presented in the script below:
 Either build the container yourself, or download the image provided as a release asset on GitHub and simply load it.
+The image was build on x86_64 and *should* work on most common and sufficiently modern CPUs of that architecture.
 ```sh
 git clone git@github.com:encryptogroup/MultiCent.git
 cd MultiCent